rwinkhart/MUTN/README.md

 ```

 Additionally, some custom build tags can be used to create different binaries.
 The following tags are not used in official builds:
-- `wsl_clipboard`: Allows creating a Linux binary that can interact with the Windows clipboard (for WSL)
+- `wsl`: Allows creating a Linux binary that can interact with the Windows clipboard (for WSL)
 - `termux`: Allows creating a Linux binary that can interact with the Termux clipboard (for Android)

 # Roadmap